 For the FMP and the Reax report (Appendix A), fire-related analysis is conducted and discussed over several areal extents.
-General basin characteristics, environmental conditions, fire history, and fire agency resources are analyzed over an "analysis area" defined by approximately 50-mile buffer surrounding the four dams.
+General basin characteristics, environmental conditions, fire history, and fire agency resources are analyzed over an "analysis area" defined by an approximately 50-mile buffer surrounding the four dams.

 This size of the area was selected to characterize regional conditions without analyzing an unnecessarily large area in physiographically and climatically diverse states of Oregon and California.
 Fire suppression techniques and effectiveness are discussed within a 570 mi2 area known as the Aerial Suppression Extent (ASE), which is the approximate boundary within which the reservoirs are used for aerial fire suppression (Figure 1).
-The boundary of this area was delineated by California Department of Forestry and Fire Protection (Cal Fire) during an in-person meeting (Cal Fire Siskiyou Unit, pers. comm., 2019.03.04).
+The boundary of this area was delineated by California Department of Forestry and Fire Protection (CalFire) during an in-person meeting (CalFire Siskiyou Unit, pers. comm., 2019.03.04).
 The ASE area is bounded by I-5 to the west, the Siskiyou Crest to the North, and high topography to the east and south.
 This area is most relevant for investigating the broader impacts of the Proposed Action.
 The ASE area is significantly smaller than the analysis area.
-A smaller area is known as the "Proposed Action may occur.
+A smaller area, the "Proposed Action area," corresponds to lands on which construction activities associated with the Proposed Action may occur.
 This area, which includes the reservoir footprints and PacifiCorp Parcel B lands, is significantly smaller than the ASE area.
 We analyze some local-scale effects and construction-related activities over this area.